Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | 2012 | 11    | 14011    | 618    |
 | 2012 | 12    | 10072    | 506    |

+- Yearly Growth: Steady growth observed throughout the year with significant spikes during the holiday months, notably around Black Friday and Cyber Monday.
+- Consideration: Keep this trend in mind for the next year when strategizing customer support and inventory management, particularly during peak periods.

 ## Data for Customer Service  January 05, 2013

 ### Email

 >Good morning,